Visual Studio | Team features | Connected Mode setup

 Step 6

 (for SonarCloud only) Select the organization you want to bind to and click OK.
-To bind to a third-party organization that is not on the list, go to Other organizations and enter the organization key.
+To bind to a third-party organization that is not on the list, go to Other organizations and enter the organization key from that organization.

-The SonarQube tab now displays your projects; you will also see your organization if you are connected to SonarCloud.
+The SonarQube tab now displays your projects and you will also see your organization listed if you are connected to SonarCloud.

 To create and deploy a Shared Connections Binding file, follow the Configure the binding, and Save and share your setup instructions.